The Regulatory Sandbox Becomes the Exception Machine

 Fifth, data boundaries should be strict.
 Sandbox data should not quietly become product-training data, marketing evidence, or a reusable private asset without a lawful basis, disclosure, retention limits, and deletion rules.

 Sixth, public reporting should be useful.
 Regulators should publish aggregate findings, not only participant counts.
-The report should explain what risks appeared, which mitigations worked, which failed, which rules were unclear, and what policy changes follow.
+The report should explain what risks appeared, which mitigations worked, which failed, which rules were unclear, what incidents or near misses occurred, what affected people reported, and what policy changes follow.

 Seventh, regulators need capacity.
 A sandbox run by under-resourced staff becomes provider-led education.
 AI sandboxes require technical, legal, domain, civil-rights, privacy, security, procurement, and human-factors expertise.